Gystre/Kyle-Board/README.md

 -   anti nsfw (ml stuff and other libraries)
 -   oauth? (if it's free)
--   anti spam and ddos (cloudflare ✔️, hcaptcha ✔️, and server ratelimits [do this at the graphql level] ❌)
+-   anti spam and ddos (cloudflare ✔️, hcaptcha ✔️, and server ratelimits for searchs and posts [do this at the graphql level] ❌)

 ## Lower Priority Todo (i.e. fix in next project lol) ⚠️

 -   find a way to cache images to local storage, resetStore() refetches ALL images which kills my limits on backblaze (not sure where this happens in the stack, nextjs frontend or cloudflare cdn or maybe browser level local storage?)
 -   insert emitted post DIRECTLY into cache instead of invalidating the whole thing when someone posts something (HIGH PRIORITY)
 -   paginate search results
--   rate limit searchs
 -   press tab in url to auto search (like in twitter.com and jisho.org)
 -   test overflow for profile picture search results
 -   upload custom profile picture